 9 Dietary Changes That Will Help With Uterine Fibroids

-We tend to think of a specific diet in terms of losing weight, but it can also be very helpful when dealing with fibroids.
+A diet is not just about losing weight, specific changes can also be helpful when dealing with fibroids.

 Uterine fibroids are benign — non-cancerous — growths located on the walls of your uterus.
 Around 25% of women have developed some by the time they reach reproductive age and over 70% of women have them by age 50.

-In most cases, symptoms are very mild — you probably won’t even know that you have them.
-But — in around 25% of women — symptoms become problematic and can include heavy bleeding, abdominal pain and possible infertility
+In most cases, symptoms are very mild and you probably won’t even know that you have them.
+But in around 25% of women symptoms can include heavy bleeding, abdominal pain and possible infertility

 In some cases, these symptoms will require surgery.
 But simple dietary changes can be one of the best treatments for managing mild to moderate symptoms.